bednabedna/Primes/README.md

 This program finds all primes up to the provided bound.

-The time and memory are linear to the size of the bound.
+Time and memory are linear to the size of the bound.